 4. Easy “conveniences.”

-I prefer to cook real food from scratch, and I don’t like processed or packaged foods for the family.
+I prefer to cook real food from scratch, and I don’t like much processed or packaged foods for the family.
 Okay, I like them, but I try my best to not cook meals of basic real food most nights.

 This might be as simple as scrambled eggs and toast, but that’s how I roll.
 That said, in times of busyness and great stress I will try to stock up on easy meals.